Remnants HC's story:

 The club was first founded in 1991 and gained its name from the fact that members had left other north Kent and S.E.
 London clubs with a desire to play hockey in a more accepting environment.
 It was not originally formed as a gay hockey club and not all the founding members were gay.
 It took three seasons to join the league, form a governance committee and establish a constitution marking the club as a gay ladies hockey team.

-The team were one of the first in the league to receive sponsorship in the form of Keep Able, a national company serving the disabled community.
 In 2008 the club's first team were promoted to the first division in Kent and player Strings became the highest end of season scorer with 23 goals in 2009.
-The club has benefited over the years from ex-national squad players joining but none as famous as two of the club's longest serving members whose gay wedding featured on the Living TV programme Four Weddings in August 2009; they also featured the same month in Woman magazine.
+The club has benefited over the years from ex-national squad players joining but none as famous as two of the club's longest-serving members whose gay wedding featured on the Living TV programme Four Weddings in August 2009; they also featured the same month in Woman magazine.